Exeter and Crediton Railway

 Although built in 1847, it was not opened until 12 May 1851 due to disagreement about the gauge to be used.
 It was initially operated by the Bristol and Exeter Railway, but eventually became a part of the London and South Western Railway, thus being one of the few broad gauge railways never to become part of the Great Western Railway.

 It remains open as part of the scenic Tarka Line from Exeter to Barnstaple.

 History

 Early proposals

 Crediton was an important town at the beginning of the nineteenth century, and business interests there considered how transport links could be improved.
 In 1831 it was proposed to make a railway connection to a dock on the tidal River Exe at Exeter was needed; onward transport would be by coastal shipping.
-Parliamentary powers were obtained by Act of 23 June 1832.
+Parliamentary powers were obtained by the Exeter and Crediton Railway Act 1832 (2 & 3 Will.
+4. c. xciii) of 23 June 1832.
 However no construction actually took place and the powers lapsed.